ECON G135: International Political Economy

 - 2. Assess the effects of government policy on international issues.

-- 5. Summarize the roles international organizations play in creating a global economy.
+- 5. Summarize the roles of international organizations within the global economy.

 Lecture Content